tappitikarrass/flask-ap/README.md

 Source tree is mounted into container.
 So, it will reload automatically if you change files inside repo directory.

 #### Reload app container
-By default app container run app using production WSGI server `gunicorn`.
+By default app container runs app with Nginx and production WSGI server `gunicorn`.

 1. Press `Ctrl-C` in terminal running `make docker-up`.
 1. Run `make docker-up` again.